-Applicability PicoScope 2202, 2204, 2204A, 2205 and 2205A only Arguments handle: the handle of the required oscilloscope. channelProperties: a pointer to a PS2000_TRIGGER_CHANNEL_PROPERTIES structure describing the requested properties.
+Applicability PicoScope 2205 only Arguments handle: the handle of the required oscilloscope. channelProperties: a pointer to a PS2000_TRIGGER_CHANNEL_PROPERTIES structure describing the requested properties.
 If NULL, triggering is switched off. nChannelProperties: should be set to 1 if channelProperties is non-null, otherwise 0. autoTriggerMilliseconds: the time in milliseconds for which the oscilloscope will wait before collecting data if no trigger event occurs.
 If this is set to zero, the oscilloscope will wait indefinitely for a trigger.
-Returns 0: if unsuccessful, or if one or more of the arguments are out of range. non-zero: if successful.
+Returns 0: if unsuccessful, or if one or more of the arguments are out of range.1: if successful.